American teacher and his son are killed by swarm of hornets while ziplining in Laos

 Green Jungle Park, where the incident occurred, extended its “deepest condolences” and said it has reviewed all existing procedures in a statement to The Times.
 The Independent has contacted the park for further comment.

-Asian giant hornets are the world’s largest hornet, and is native to tropical parts of East Asia, South Asia, mainland Southeast Asia, and parts of the Russian Far East.
+Asian giant hornets are the world’s largest hornet, and are native to tropical parts of East Asia, South Asia, mainland Southeast Asia, and parts of the Russian east.
 In recent years they have spread to countries in western Europe, including the UK.

 They are responsible for dozens of deaths every year owing to the power of their 6mm stinger which emits a particularly potent venom containing mastoparan-M – a toxin commonly found in wasp venom.